Skip to content

 Cultural landscape

-• Maintaining the open-water habitat and mudflats underneath will be difficult if the river red gum saplings that germinated in the 2016 floods are not removed.
+• Maintaining the open-water habitat and mudflats underneath will be difficult if the river red gum saplings that germinated in recent floods are not removed.
 This is important for maintaining the cultural landscape and access to food and medicinal resources.

 Cultural practice